tpaschalis/patron/docs/components/HTTP.md

 ### HTTP Middlewares

 A `MiddlewareFunc` preserves the default net/http middleware pattern.
-You can create new middleware functions and pass them to Service to be chained on all routes in the default Http Component.
+You can create new middleware functions and pass them to Service to be chained on all routes in the default HTTP Component.

 ```go
 type MiddlewareFunc func(next http.Handler) http.Handler